romilly/start-apl/manuscript/Chapter1.md

 Here's the layout of the UK APL keyboard.

-TODO: Explain about key shifts
+TODO: Explain about key shifts and move earlier in text.

 ![Dyalog APL keyboard](images/apl-keyboard.jpg)